cianogaora/CS7NS1-Group16/README.md

 ```bash
  pip install -r requirements.txt
 ```
 this works on macos and on the raspberry pi.
-If you are using a different OS, you may need to install the dependencies manually, since we hae not tested the system on other OSs.
+If you are using a different OS, you may need to install the dependencies manually, since we have not tested the system on other OSs.

 To run the system, on your local machine, run the following command from the  `api`  directory:
 ```bash
  sh run.sh
 ```
-This will start two contentrouter, one controller node and 5 devices on your machine in silent mode.
+This will start two contentrouter instances, one controller node and 5 devices on your machine in silent mode.

 To stop the system run the following command:
 ```bash